-- In the case of unfair contractual terms (Directive 93/13), the notification to the President of the OCCP made by the entitled person should include and specify, in particular: (i) the undertaking that is suspected of using a restrictive practice; (ii) a description of the findings that constitute the grounds for the notification; (iii) the contractual provision that is allegedly unfair; (iv) evidence of the alleged infringement with a sufficient indication of reliability; and (v) identification data of the notifying person.
-Any documents that may constitute evidence of the infringement of the provisions of the CCP Act must be attached to the notification. - In the case of use of practices that are harmful to collective consumer interests the notification reported by the entitled person may include and specify, in particular: (i) the undertaking that is suspected of using a restrictive practice; (ii) description of the findings of fact that constitute the grounds for the notification; (iii) the provision of the Act or of the TFEU, the infringement of which is alleged by the notifying person; (iv) demonstration of the infringement of the provisions of the Act or of the TFEU with sufficient indicia of reliability; (v) identification data of the notifying person.
-Any documents that may constitute evidence of the infringement of the provisions of the Act are attached to the notification. - In the case of Directive 90/314, the consumer should attach to its complaint all the documents proving the infringement of Regulation No 181/2011, insofar as the consumer has such documents.
+In the case of unfair contractual terms (Directive 93/13), the notification to the President of the OCCP made by the entitled person should include and specify, in particular: (i) the undertaking that is suspected of using a restrictive practice; (ii) a description of the findings that constitute the grounds for the notification; (iii) the contractual provision that is allegedly unfair; (iv) evidence of the alleged infringement with a sufficient indication of reliability; and (v) identification data of the notifying person.
+Any documents that may constitute evidence of the infringement of the provisions of the CCP Act must be attached to the notification.
+In the case of use of practices that are harmful to collective consumer interests the notification reported by the entitled person may include and specify, in particular: (i) the undertaking that is suspected of using a restrictive practice; (ii) description of the findings of fact that constitute the grounds for the notification; (iii) the provision of the Act or of the TFEU, the infringement alleged by the notifying person; (iv) demonstration of the infringement of the provisions of the Act or of the TFEU with sufficient indicia of reliability; (v) identification data of the notifying person.
+Any documents that may constitute evidence of the infringement of the notifying person and specify.